Authentic Wonton Noodle Soup – 15 Minutes! (VIDEO)

 Refer to the recipe card for the full list of ingredients and measurements!

-- MSG โ I like to use MSG in moderation as a flavor enhancer; this is always optional.
+- MSG – I like to use MSG in moderation as an optional flavor enhancer.

-- wonton noodles โ Traditionally, Wonton Noodle Soup uses fresh Cantonese egg noodles.
-I like the brand โGolden Worldโ, which I always find in the refrigerated/fresh noodle section of my local Chinese grocery (99 Ranch).
-Iโm including a photo of the packaging below.
-If you canโt find this specific brand, use any thin egg noodles.
+- wonton noodles – Traditionally, Wonton Noodle Soup uses fresh Cantonese egg noodles.
+I like the brand “Golden World”, if you can’t find this specific brand, use any thin egg noodles.

 PRO TIPS